caicai0402/Fake-Audio-Detection/README.md

-# The implementation for ICASSP 2022 paper: **Partially Fake Audio Detection by Self-Attention-Based Fake Span Detection**
+# The implementation for **WAVEFORM BOUNDARY DETECTION FOR PARTIOALLY SPOOFED AUDIO**

+## Citation
+The original paper can be found at: https://arxiv.org/abs/2211.00226

 ## Introduction